Shipwreck Coast Master Plan

 - A master plan, which looks at the ideas for the various sites along the coast and the relationships between them.

 - Plans for the interfaces between the parks and the townships of Princetown, Port Campbell and Peterbrorough to complement the Urban Design Frameworks for the townships already developed by the respective shires.

-The Shire of Corangamite is also leading a project to detail an extension of the Corangamite-Timboon Rail Trail through to Port Campbell, then along the coast, through Port Campbell National Park to Princetown.
+- Detailed site plans for up to six key visitor sites identified in the master plan.
+Corangamite Shire is also leading a project to detail an extension of the Corangamite-Timboon Rail Trail through to Port Campbell, then along the coast, through Port Campbell National Park to Princetown.
 This technical work will form a major input to the master plan process.